dcunited001/dcunited001.github.io/_drafts/2016-01-28-composition-in-film-mise-en-vr.md

     - film has a clear universal format
     - but VR complicates too much.  there are too many variables.
   - it's easy to say that 3D movies would take off in VR

+- constraints on expression in VR
+  - limits on coordinated movement of objects when rendering in realtime